-The neuromuscular service for children is hosted at Birmingham Heartlands Hospital; including neuromuscular clinics and respiratory services for children with neuromuscular disorders.
-There is a dedicated neuromuscular clinic for adults at the Queen Elizabeth Hospital Birmingham.
+The Neuromuscular service for children is hosted at Birmingham Heartlands Hospital; including neuromuscular clinics and respiratory services for children with neuromuscular disorders.
+There is also a dedicated neuromuscular clinic for adults at the Queen Elizabeth Hospital Birmingham.
 Adult respiratory clinics are held on both sites.

 The children’s neuromuscular service provides diagnostic and outpatient multidisciplinary services for children and young people with neuromuscular conditions, including Duchenne muscular dystrophy (DMD), spinal muscular atrophy (SMA), congenital myopathies, congenital dystrophies and genetic peripheral neuropathies.
 More than 100 boys with DMD are seen in the clinic and a total of approximately 400 children with neuromuscular conditions.

-We work collaboratively with the paediatric orthopaedic team who holds clinics in BHH.
+We work collaboratively with the paediatric orthopaedic team, who hold clinics in BHH.
 Muscle biopsies for children are undertaken in Birmingham Heartlands Hospital by an experienced surgical team and with support from the pathology laboratory in Queen Elizabeth Hospital.
-We liaise closely with the spinal team in Royal Orthopaedic Hospital and with the paediatric cardiology and endocrinology teams in Birmingham Children’s Hospital.
-Transition clinics for young people with neuromuscular conditions and particularly DMD will be held jointly with the adult neurology and respiratory teams from March 2019.
+We liaise closely with the spinal team in Royal Orthopaedic Hospital, and with the paediatric cardiology and endocrinology teams in Birmingham Children’s Hospital.
+Transition clinics for young people with neuromuscular conditions, and particularly DMD, will be held jointly with the adult neurology and respiratory teams from March 2019.

 We are a member of the NorthStar clinical network and contribute to national audit.
 We currently participate in a number of clinical trials in DMD and SMA.
 The team is continuously working on increasing experience in research and expanding the capacity to participate in upcoming clinical trials.